NicolasGuilloux/blade-shadow-beta/README.md

 **The Solus install script is not working yet.
 An updated version taking care of the extra dependencies will be available soon.
 Meanwhile, the AppImage works, and is the recommended solution.**

 See issues in this [gist](https://gist.github.com/Kabouik/f738c03f5dbb8a363870e4eddced3e54) or this [ticket](https://dev.solus-project.com/T6736) on dev-solus.org.

-Go to the folder where the script is located and make it executable: `cd Solus && chmod +x *`

-Then, run the script: `./install_solus.sh`

 # Acknowledgments